rust-lang/rfcs/text/0000-standard-lazy-types.md

 The thread-safe variant is implemented similarly to `std::sync::Once`.
 Crucially, it has support for blocking: if many threads call `get_or_init` concurrently, only one will be able to execute the closure, while all other threads will block.
-For this reason, `std::sync::OnceCell` can not be provided in core.
+For this reason, most of `std::sync::OnceCell` API can not be provided in `core`.
-Even the minimal `OnceCell::<T>::set` API requires support for blocking, because one can't atomically set arbitrary `T`.

 # Drawbacks
 [drawbacks]: #drawbacks